acse-dc1823/spotID/README.md

 ### Extra information:

 If the user wants more freedom with what to do with their data, feel free to open `config_inference.json`, and modify the things that you need there.
-The default parameters should be good to run the default pipeline above, this is just in case you want to save the intermediate images in a different path, etc.  In the preprocessing pipeline, the image will be cropped (stored in "crop_output_folder"), background removed (stored in "bg_removed_output_folder") and edge detected (stored in "base_binary_output_folder")
+The default parameters should be good to run the default pipeline above, this is just in case you want to save the intermediate images in a different path, etc.  In the preprocessing pipeline, the image will be cropped (stored in "crop_output_folder"), background removed (stored in "bg_removed_output_folder") and edge detected (stored in "base_binary_output_folder").

+For computer savvy users: `inference_embeddings.py` is the python file that gets ran in the background when we click on "run model from scratch".
+Hence, again, if the user wants more freedom than what is offered through the interface, please feel free to do so here.
+For example, if the user has already done the preprocessing elsewhere and has the crop directory and the edge detected directory, the user can set "preprocessing = false", and provide the path to crop and binary.
+The current default config provides paths to the minimum datasets provided with the code.

 ## Instructions for developers: